 If you have dry skin, it might be better to entirely omit this step.

 6. Hydrating Mask

 As you may have noticed, every step so far was primarily about cleansing your skin and removing everything that shouldn’t be there.
 But this is where the things change.

 Now it’s time to supply your skin with everything it needs to function optimally.
-A quality nurturing mask will provide your skin with moisture, nutrients and antioxidants.
+A quality nourishing mask will provide your skin with moisture, nutrients and antioxidants.
 It gives you plump skin, even complexion and healthy glow.

-Or, try out some of these DIY Face Masks for Luminous Skin.
+Try out some of these DIY Face Masks for Luminous Skin.

 7. Toner Makes a Difference

 No one can fully explain to you all the benefits of using a face toner until you try it out and see for yourself.